artrugh/js-notebooks/VariableAndDataType/data_type.md

 ### Non-Primitive (Reference) Data Types:

 Object: Represents a collection of key-value pairs.
 Objects are more complex and can hold various data and functionalities.
 Examples include arrays, functions, and more.
 Objects are Reference Data Types - they hold references to values stored in memory.
-Manipulating a reference data type means manupulating reference to the value not the value itself.
+Manipulating a reference data type means manipulating reference to the value not the value itself.

 **Complex Structure**: